Deep Listening

 Thay compassionately says, “Only five words, but many people cannot say it because of the pride in their heart.
 If anyone else had said or done that to you, you would not suffer so much, but because it was the person you love, you feel deeply hurt.
 You want to go to your room and weep.
 But if you really love him or her, when you suffer like that, you have to ask for help.
 You must overcome your pride.”

 Remember that we're never alone in our struggles.
-By listening to those around us and being open to honest communication, we can help ourselves and contribute to the healing of those we love.
+By listening to those around us and being open to honest communication, we can help ourselves and contribute to healing those we love.
 If you’d like to read more about listening mindfully and expressing your fullest and most authentic self, I recommend The Art of Communicating by Thich Nhat Hahn.

 Previous